Protocol Wealth, LLC

 Prospective clients ("Prospects") and general users of Protocol Wealth digital properties do not have access to account linking or financial data aggregation features.
 Access to aggregation services requires both authentication and verified Client status.

-• MX Technologies, Inc. — provides financial institution connectivity through Quiltt's aggregation platform.
+- MX Technologies, Inc. — provides financial institution connectivity through Quiltt's aggregation platform (the firm's currently active connectivity path).
 MX's privacy policy: https://www.mx.com/privacy-policy

 You initiate all account connections through a secure interface provided by these services within the client portal (pwportal.app).
 Protocol Wealth does not receive or store your banking login credentials.
 You may disconnect any linked account at any time through the client portal or by contacting your advisor.